skalenetwork/mirage-manager/SPEC.md

 ### [`Pool.sol`](./contracts/utils/Pool.sol)

 The `PoolLibrary` provides a robust abstraction for managing a dynamic pool of nodes, supporting efficient weighted random sampling, insertion, removal, and liveliness tracking.
-It is a core utility for committee selection and node management in FAIR-manager, leveraging the `SplayTree` and `TypedSet` libraries for performance and flexibility.
+It is a core utility for committee selection and node management in FAIR-manager, leveraging the `RedBlackTree` and `TypedSet` libraries for performance and flexibility.

 #### Pool Key Data Structures

-- **Pool**: Contains a splay tree (`tree`) for weighted node management, a root node, two sets for present and incoming nodes, and a reference to the `IStatus` contract for liveliness checks.
+- **Pool**: Contains a red-black tree (`tree`) for weighted node management, a root node, two sets for present and incoming nodes, and a reference to the `IStatus` contract for liveliness checks.
 - **presentNodes**: Set of nodes currently eligible for sampling.
 - **incomingNodes**: Set of nodes pending eligibility or recently added.